LilaRest/tulipe/docs/guide/get-started/intuition.md

 ::: tip Explanations
 By wrapping our code in the `dapp.contracts.MyToken.onReadSafe()`method, we ensure that it will be executed only when the `MyToken` contract is safe to be read.
 :::

-- if we want to ensure our interaction with MyToken contract is safe in template :
+Or if we want to ensure our interaction with MyToken contract is safe in template :
 ```html
 <template>
   <dapp.contracts.MyToken.OnReadSafe>